sukadateam/Database/README.md

 Things to do:
   1. Tweak dark mode to seem more appealling
-  2. Develope an update.py file to make updating easier and less complicated.
-  3. Allow the option to have update file to update using the live build repo, instead of the stable database repo.
-  4. Finish the mods to allow for the settings to be updated without changing any keys
+  2. Finish the UpdateProgram file to allow for the settings to be updated without changing any keys/settings.
+  For more, go to live_build and read the latest patch notes.
+Future version notes are listed at the bottom.